Our Projects & Accomplishments

 - Good Food Purchasing Program (GFPP) – Led by Edwin Marty of the City of Austin, the GFPP program works to increase wholesale sales to meet institutional demand and do it in a way that supports local economies, environmental sustainability, valued workforce, animal welfare, and nutrition.
 We are part of the Good Food Purchasing Program (GFPP) team with Austin ISD, UT Austin, and the Austin Convention Center.
 Our role is to develop networks and catalyze sales between farmers/ranchers and institutional buyers.

 - Central Texas Food hub feasibility – This study and planning project is led by the Sustainable Food Center and began in October, 2017 with funding from USDA’s Local Food Promotion Program.
-We’re responsible for supply analysis and we’re conducting focus groups and doing outreach sessions.
-We completed our supply analysis in 2018 and the team will issue our final report in early 2019..
+We were responsible for supply analysis and conducting focus groups and doing outreach sessions.
+We completed our supply analysis in 2018 and the team issued our final report in early 2019.

 - Technical assistance and training for rural business development – With our partners, we will be holding seminars to help rural businesses get started and stay viable.
 Topics include the Texas Cottage Food Law, Understanding the Costs of your Farmers Market sales, and Local Food as Economic Development.

 - Event Calendar for Texas food and agriculture events – We continue to maintain this key statewide resource with our partners, Foodshed Investors and Texas Organic Farmers and Gardeners Association.
 Please enter your event and spread the word!

 - Continue to share! – We will continue to share our work widely and learn from others in 2019 through conference presentations and creation of a new “Reports & Presentations” section of our website.
 In February, we presented at the Smithville Texas EcoFest and Texas Organic Farmers and Gardeners Conference in Corpus Christi.